ETHCF/blobkit/SECURITY.md

 ## Contact

-For security-related questions or concerns, please contact the maintainers directly rather than opening public issues.
+For security-related questions or concerns, please contact Zak Cole directly at zcole@linux.com rather than opening public issues.

-Thank you for helping keep BlobKit secure!
+Thank you for helping keep BlobKit secure.